jefforshalick/personalSite/content/portfolio/wdesk-binder.md

 weight = "200"

 +++
+Binders by Workiva
+<!--more-->

 Wdesk Binders acts as an aggregator of different document types that can easily be distributed to users across platforms.
-<!--more-->

-I acted as the lead designer on this project and took it from it's MVP form on desktop to a cross-platform product that fit Workiva's new style and growing business needs.
+I acted as the lead designer on this project and took it from it's MVP form on desktop to a cross-platform product that fit Workiva's new styling and growing business needs.

 ![](/img/wdesk-1.png)